paretoman/votekit/src/pages/code_sim.md

 ---

 # Sim Architecture for Voters
 Made a super class, VoterSimList.
 VoterGeoList inherits from VoterSimList.
-There is no OneVoters because there isn't any additional functionality that OneVoters would need.
+There is no VoterOne because there isn't any additional functionality that VoterOne would need.

 VoterSimList is different from Registrar.
 Registrar just assigns an id.